Sfmg LLC Sells 1,149 Shares of Blackstone Inc. (NYSE:BX)

-Sfmg LLC lowered its position in Blackstone Inc. (NYSE:BX – Free Report) by 5.7% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 18,954 shares of the asset manager’s stock after selling 1,149 shares during the period.
+Sfmg LLC cut its holdings in shares of Blackstone Inc. (NYSE:BX – Free Report) by 5.7% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 18,954 shares of the asset manager’s stock after selling 1,149 shares during the quarter.
 Sfmg LLC’s holdings in Blackstone were worth $2,031,000 at the end of the most recent reporting period.

-Other institutional investors also recently modified their holdings of the company.
-Halpern Financial Inc. raised its stake in shares of Blackstone by 327.1% in the third quarter.
-Halpern Financial Inc. now owns 252 shares of the asset manager’s stock valued at $27,000 after acquiring an additional 193 shares during the last quarter.
-Coppell Advisory Solutions LLC acquired a new stake in shares of Blackstone in the second quarter valued at approximately $25,000.
-AM Squared Ltd acquired a new stake in shares of Blackstone in the second quarter valued at approximately $28,000.
-Family CFO Inc acquired a new stake in shares of Blackstone in the third quarter valued at approximately $33,000.
-Finally, DHJJ Financial Advisors Ltd. acquired a new stake in Blackstone during the 3rd quarter worth $33,000.
-Institutional investors own 63.35% of the company’s stock.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
+Graypoint LLC raised its stake in Blackstone by 0.3% during the second quarter.
+Graypoint LLC now owns 36,615 shares of the asset manager’s stock worth $3,404,000 after buying an additional 95 shares during the last quarter.
+Capital Advisors Ltd. LLC raised its stake in Blackstone by 4.7% during the second quarter.
+Capital Advisors Ltd. LLC now owns 2,247 shares of the asset manager’s stock worth $209,000 after buying an additional 100 shares during the last quarter.
+Principle Wealth Partners LLC increased its stake in Blackstone by 0.5% in the second quarter.
+Principle Wealth Partners LLC now owns 19,817 shares of the asset manager’s stock valued at $1,842,000 after purchasing an additional 100 shares in the last quarter.
+Clarius Group LLC increased its stake in Blackstone by 1.1% in the second quarter.
+Clarius Group LLC now owns 9,158 shares of the asset manager’s stock valued at $851,000 after purchasing an additional 100 shares in the last quarter.
+Finally, Means Investment CO.
+Inc. increased its stake in Blackstone by 0.4% in the second quarter.
+Means Investment CO.
+Inc. now owns 25,960 shares of the asset manager’s stock valued at $2,414,000 after purchasing an additional 104 shares in the last quarter.
+63.35% of the stock is owned by institutional investors.

-Blackstone (NYSE:BX – Get Free Report) last released its quarterly earnings data on Thursday, January 25th.
-The asset manager reported $1.11 earnings per share for the quarter, topping the consensus estimate of $0.95 by $0.16.
-The company had revenue of $1.29 billion for the quarter, compared to analyst estimates of $2.48 billion.
+Blackstone (NYSE:BX – Get Free Report) last released its earnings results on Thursday, January 25th.
+The asset manager reported $1.11 earnings per share for the quarter, beating analysts’ consensus estimates of $0.95 by $0.16.
+The firm had revenue of $1.29 billion for the quarter, compared to analysts’ expectations of $2.48 billion.
 Blackstone had a net margin of 17.34% and a return on equity of 17.19%.
-During the same period in the previous year, the business earned $1.07 EPS.
-On average, equities analysts forecast that Blackstone Inc. will post 4.92 EPS for the current fiscal year.
+During the same period in the previous year, the company earned $1.07 earnings per share.
+As a group, equities analysts expect that Blackstone Inc. will post 4.92 earnings per share for the current year.

 Blackstone Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, February 12th.
-Stockholders of record on Monday, February 5th will be paid a dividend of $0.94 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, February 12th.
+Investors of record on Monday, February 5th will be paid a dividend of $0.94 per share.
+This is a boost from Blackstone’s previous quarterly dividend of $0.80.
+This represents a $3.76 dividend on an annualized basis and a dividend yield of 3.02%.
 The ex-dividend date of this dividend is Friday, February 2nd.
-This is a positive change from Blackstone’s previous quarterly dividend of $0.80.
-This represents a $3.76 annualized dividend and a dividend yield of 3.02%.
-Blackstone’s payout ratio is currently 174.86%.
+Blackstone’s dividend payout ratio is presently 174.86%.

 Blackstone Inc is an alternative asset management firm specializing in real estate, private equity, hedge fund solutions, credit, secondary funds of funds, public debt and equity and multi-asset class strategies.
 The firm typically invests in early-stage companies.
 It also provide capital markets services.